In re BP Securities Litigation, case no. 10-MDL-2185 (S.D. Tex.)

 Block & Leviton has filed suit in the United States District Court for the Eastern District of Pennsylvania against certain manufacturers of gypsum board for price fixing.
 Beginning in at least September 2011, the Defendants conspired to increase and artificially maintain the price for gypsum board in the United States.
 The suit is on behalf of a class of consumers that purchased gypsum board during the relevant period who, as a result of Defendants' misconduct, overpaid on their purchases.
 Plaintiffs in this action have asserted claims under Section 1 of the Sherman Act, 15 U.S.C. § 1, and Section 4 of the Clayton Act, 15 U.S.C. § 15 for injunctive relief, and under applicable state law for damages and other relief provided by law.
+The Firm has been appointed as Co-Lead Counsel for the Indirect Purchaser Plaintiffs.
+Discovery is currently underway.
 A copy of the complaint is available here.
 If you would like to learn more about the pending case or have any information relevant to our on-going investigation, please contact Whitney Street at email@example.com.

 Block & Leviton has filed suit in New York federal court against a number of large banks for manipulation of the London Interbank Offered Rate (“LIBOR”).
 LIBOR, which is published under the authority of the British Bankers’ Association (the “BBA”), is defined by the BBA as the rate at which an individual contributor panel bank could borrow funds, were it to do so by asking for and then accepting interbank offers in reasonable market size, just prior to 11 a.m.
 London time.
 Beginning in 2008, the Defendants, who were members of the LIBOR U.S. Dollar (“USD”) panel during the relevant period, conspired to increase and artificially maintain the 6-month and 12-month USD LIBOR rates.
 The purpose of the conspiracy was to inflate the amount that borrowers paid on their adjustable rate mortgages and loans, the majority of which are indexed to the 6-month or 12-month USD LIBOR rates.
 As a result of Defendants’ misconduct, borrowers in the U.S. have overpaid billions of dollars on their adjustable rate loans.